uoregon-libraries/library-bookshelves/README.md

-# Library-Maps
+# Library-Bookshelves
 Backend interface for importing and maintaining a Library of Congress call number - bookshelf lookup system.
 Supports LCCN lookup and shelf+floor lookup.

+## Requirements
+* PHP web server
+* SQL database if using built in DB Cacher

 ## Setup
 To build a framework for the provided DB Cacher do the following.
-If you're building your own caching and logging backend you should ignore this setup.
+If you're building your own caching and logging backend you can ignore this setup.
 * Create dbcx.php from dbcx.example.php
-* Create database named 'shelves' with the following columns:
+* Create table named `shelves` with the following columns:
   * bid; int; primary
   * floor; int; primary
   * shelf; varchar; primary